 There’s nothing better a habanero!
 Whether you’re interested in the health benefits, the flavor, or its extreme heat, this hot pepper exceeds expectations.

 What do these trends reveal?
-Habanero peppers trend higher during the late Summer months cooresponding to around the time harvest is occuring.
+Habanero peppers trend higher during the late Summer months corresponding to around the time harvest is occurring.
 They begin showing up more commonly in grocery stores and online around this time since they are readily available.
-The opposite is true during the Winter after the last harvests of the year which usually occur in late September and early October.
+The opposite is true during the winter after the last harvests of the year which usually occur in late September and early October.

 Looking to make your own habanero hot sauce?
 Try this recipe from Taste of Home: